Apicurio/apicurio-studio-operator/README.md

 ### Complete CRD

-Here's now a complete `MicrocksInstall` CRD that I use - for example - on Minikube for testing vanilla Kubernetes support.
-This one adds the `url` attributes that are mandatory on vanilla Kubernetes.
+Here's now a complete `ApicurioStudio` CRD that I use - for example - on OpenShift.

 ```yaml
 apiVersion: studio.apicur.io/v1alpha1